-- All staff, including volunteers, must be double-vaccinated, unless medically exempt, and must have provided proof of their vaccination status. - All customers and all staff must wear facemasks unless legally exempt - All retail stores must now use the Services Victoria app (QR code) to record all staff and customer details, even if in the shop for less than 15 minutes. - UCA Op Shops, as church workplaces, are required to complete sections A and B of the Recovery Action Plan Checklist to ensure that they are Covid-complient and a copy sent to elnura. dulakovic@victas.uca.org.au - Failure to comply with all current COVID restrictions and requirements, including those above, may incur substantial fines if compliance audited by Health officials. - Gloves should be worn when handling cash and any donated goods. - Donated goods should be received contactless where possible.
+- All staff, including volunteers, must be fully vaccinated (at least two doses), unless medically exempt, and must have provided proof of their vaccination status. - As of 11:59pm Friday Feb 25 customers are no longer required to wear face masks, however all staff and volunteers are required to wear a face mask whilst working indoors unless medically exempt. - UCA Op Shops, as church workplaces, are required to complete sections A and B of the Recovery Action Plan Checklist to ensure that they are Covid-complient and a copy sent to elnura. dulakovic@victas.uca.org.au - Failure to comply with all current COVID restrictions and requirements, including those above, may incur substantial fines if compliance audited by Health officials. - Gloves should be worn when handling cash and any donated goods. - Donated goods should be received contactless where possible.
 All items should be cleaned in line with COVID cleaning practices as soon as practical.
 Hands should be washed regularly whilst, and immediately after, handling any donated items.
 It is also recommended that WARNING signs should be displayed to ensure all staff and volunteers adhere to these precautions.